 Supporting local businesses through outreach, capacity building, and placemaking strategies.

-Business owners received outreach specific to them and their businesses.
+Business owners received tailored outreach specific to them.
 They were introduced to other business owners and remained engaged during the entire process of developing a district strategy.
-Asakura Robinson gave them tthe tools to create ownership of this strategy.
+AR gave them the tools to create ownership of this strategy.

 The Souly process began in 2016 with the South Congress Business District being the first business district to undergo a strategic transportation.
 The objectives ranged from attracting local residents back to the tourist-filled corridor to creating a permitting guide for small businesses and reducing associated fees.
 The outcome of the first district design yielded great results and responses from the City of Austin, businesses, locals, and tourists alike has been positive.
 The project continues to expand, with Asakura Robinson working on two to three different business corridors or districts a year.
 The program has grown so successful that districts have to now apply to be considered for Souly Austin whereas previously they were chosen by the City as part of a strategy.